-Deontay Wilder defends his WBC title belt against Tyson Fury in a heavyweight clash which could be the fight of the year.
+Deontay Wilder defends his WBC title belt against Tyson Fury in a heavyweight clash which could end up being the fight of the year.

-Fury has made a low-key return to the ring following his suspension with two extremely easy wins, but his comeback steps up to world level when he takes on knockout specialist Bronze Bomber (40-0, 39 KOs) at the Staples Centre in Los Angeles on Saturday night (early hours of Sunday morning, UK time.
+Fury (27-0, 19 KOs) has made a low-key return to the ring in 2018 following his suspension with two extremely easy wins, but his comeback steps up to world level when he takes on knockout specialist Bronze Bomber (40-0, 39 KOs) at the Staples Centre in Los Angeles on Saturday night (early hours of Sunday morning, UK time.
 Approx 5am).

 When and where is the fight?

 - Fight night: Saturday December 1, Staples Center, Los Angeles

 - TV Channel: BT Sport Box Office (£19.95, scroll down for more booking details)

 - TV Start time: Main event approx 5am GMT (Sunday)